Scoliosis in Children

 • Any relevant reports

-• Sports bra / tank top, shorts or leggings
+• Moveable clothing (sports bra / tank top, shorts or leggings).
+Plain, fitted, light-coloured clothing is preferred